Connectomics-Classes/team-awesome/README.md

 Build
 -----
 The code should be directly importable as Python modules.
-If you want to run a quick example from the command line:
+If you want to run a quick example from the command line, assuming you have numpy, scipy, and sklearn installed already, simply do:
 ```console
 python driver.py
 ```